fxn/tkn/README.md

 ## Markup

-Fuck markup, this is text going to a terminal.
+None, this is text going to a terminal.
 If you want a list type "*"s.
 If you want bold face or colors use ANSI escape sequences.

 Slides are written in Ruby.
 See the [examples folder](https://github.com/fxn/tkn/tree/master/examples).